 GIA Classification: Fancy Vivid Blue

-Surpassing its asking price of $35 – $45 million, Oppenheimer Blue was sold for a whopping $57.5 million.
+Surpassing its asked price of $35 – $45 million, Oppenheimer Blue was sold for a whopping $57.5 million.
 Given its hypnotic blue shade, this price doesn’t come as a shock.
 Adding to its grandeur, are the two smaller diamonds on both its sides, set on a platinum band.
 It has often been called the ‘gem of gems’!

 3) Pink Legacy